CSC207-UofT/course-project-sports-agents/phase2/design_document.md

 have tests.
 All concrete children of `PlayerStatManager`, `PlayerStatComparer`, and `PlayerStatPredictor` classes have tests.
 Most use case classes and entity classes have tests.
-However, `PlayerStatManagerFacade`, `PlayerStatComparerFacade`, `PlayerStatPredictor`, and `TeamStatManagerFacade` have not been tested.
+However, `PlayerStatManagerFacade`, `PlayerStatComparerFacade`, `PlayerStatPredictorFacade`, and `TeamStatManagerFacade` have not been tested.
 The facade classes accept an argument, and pass that argument to the approriate sport's use case class, which have all been tested.